Dukinfield: Landmarks

 Dukinfield Town Hall was built in the late 1890s and opened in 1901.
 It was built by raising funds from the inception of the Borough of Dukinfield.
 The park was also made and cost the same amount of money as the town hall.
 There is an 80 ft difference between the King Street lower side and the rear of the park, being the first hill off the Cheshire Plain, and on a clear day it is possible to stand at the top of the steps and see Manchester city centre.

 Old Hall Chapel is an old historic church, claiming to be the first independent church in the 17th century.
 It was built during the late 15th century but is unfortunately partially derelict due to fire in the 1970s which destroyed much of the superstructure of the roof.

 Transport

 Public transport is co-ordinated by Transport for Greater Manchester.

-Buses

 Bus services in the area are provided by Stagecoach Manchester, First Group and a variety of smaller operators.
-The following routes serve Dukinfield: